analuiza-dev/analuiza-dev/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Software Engineering.
-- 💼 &nbsp; Working as a Java Developer.
+- 💼 &nbsp; Working as a Java/Angular Developer.
 - 🌱 &nbsp; Learning more about Docker, Spring Boot and Angular.

 <h3> 🛠 &nbsp;Tech Stack</h3>